 Acknowledgements

 The Journal of L.M.
-Montgomery Studies would not be possible without the support of the editorial board, the wider Montgomery community, and many more people besides.
+Montgomery Studies would not be possible without the support of the editorial board, the wider Montgomery community, and many other individuals and organizations.
 The journal exists thanks to funding from the Social Sciences and Humanities Research Council of Canada.
 The journal has also been supported financially by the University of Prince Edward Island, particularly the L.M.
-Montgomery Institute (LMMI), the Offices of the President and the Vice-president—Academic and Research and the Robertson Library.
+Montgomery Institute (LMMI), the Offices of the President and the Vice-President—Academic and Research, and the Robertson Library.

 The journal is an official scholarly publication of the L.M.
 Montgomery Institute (LMMI) and Robertson Library.
-The LMMI has been a centre of Montgomery studies for more than twenty-five years, and as part of the LMMI’s twenty-fifth anniversary celebrations in 2018, the Journal was officially announced.
-This announcement represented the achievement of a long-time goal: the LMMI had for many years wanted to launch a journal and the twenty-fifth anniversary year seemed exactly the right time, especially now that the Institute has a Chair of L.M.
+The LMMI has been a centre of Montgomery studies for more than thirty years, and as part of the LMMI’s twenty-fifth anniversary celebrations in 2018, the journal was officially announced.
+This announcement represented the achievement of a long-time goal: the LMMI had for many years wanted to launch a journal, and the twenty-fifth anniversary seemed exactly the right time, especially when the institute had gained a Chair of L.M.
 Montgomery Studies at UPEI who works with the LMMI and the Faculty of Arts.
-The LMMI’s mandate has always involved both scholarly and public outreach work, including the biennial conferences, related publications, and, now, the Journal.
-At its official launch in June 2019, we were delighted to announce the arrival of a Montgomery journal here at the LMMI, UPEI, and in PEI, the heart of Montgomery’s real-and-imagined country.
+The LMMI’s mandate has always involved both scholarly and public outreach work, including the biennial conferences, related publications, and, now, the journal.
+In June 2019, the institute was delighted to announce the arrival of a Montgomery journal at the LMMI, at UPEI, and in PEI, the heart of Montgomery’s real-and-imagined country.

 The Chair of the L.M.
-Montgomery Institute Management Committee, Philip Smith, provides a wealth of moral support and institutional knowledge, allowing us to navigate the complex task of setting up a journal; the committee as a whole (on which it is also our privilege to serve)—Philip, Elizabeth Epperly, Laura Robinson, Donald Moses, Jean Mitchell, Tracy Doucette, Neb Kujundzic, and, most recently, Dave Hickey, Lesley Clement, and Yolanda Hood —is a source of wisdom, humour, and cheerleading.
-Melanie Fishbane and Rosemary Herbert are past members of the committee who are valued contributors to the founding of the Journal.
-We also extend our gratitude to Carolyn Collins and the Friends of the L.M.
+Montgomery Institute Management Committee, Philip Smith, provides a wealth of moral support and institutional knowledge, allowing the journal editors to navigate the complex task of setting up a journal.
+The committee as a whole—Philip, Elizabeth Epperly, Lesley Clement, Tracy Doucette, Dave Hickey, Yolanda Hood, Jean Mitchell, Donald Moses, Laura Robinson, Kate Scarth, and Emily Woster—is a source of wisdom, humour, and cheerleading.
+Melanie Fishbane and Rosemary Herbert are past members of the committee and valued contributors to the founding of the journal.
+We at the journal also extend our deepest gratitude to Carolyn Collins and the Friends of the L.M.
 Montgomery Institute.

 We’d like to thank our authors, reviewers, and editorial board members for providing wonderful suggestions and edits to improve the website, submission process, and style sheet—because of these helpful, questioning scholars, the publication process continues to become clearer and easier for everyone.

-Many UPEI staff members have also made the Journal possible: special thanks to the former UPEI President Alaa Abd – El-Aziz and Interim Vice-president–Academic and Research Katherine Gottschall-Pass, who have both been staunch supporters of L.M.
+Many UPEI staff members have also made the journal possible: special thanks to the former UPEI President Alaa Abd-El-Aziz, Interim Vice-President—Academic and Research Katherine Gottschall-Pass, and Vice-President—Academic and Research Greg Naterer, staunch supporters of L.M.
 Montgomery studies at UPEI.
-Many thanks also to past-UPEI Vice-president—Academic and Research Robert Gilmour, as well as to Kristy McKinney, Meghan Van Gaal, Lauren Keefe Hogan, Bridget Morriscey, Judy Gauthier, Kim Mears, Stephanie Palmer, and Krista MacLean.
+Many thanks also to past UPEI Vice-President—Academic and Research Robert Gilmour, as well as to Kristy McKinney, Meghan Van Gaal, Lauren Keefe Hogan, Bridget Morriscey, Judy Gauthier, Kim Mears, Stephanie Palmer, and Krista MacLean.

-And, finally but so far from least, here’s to our Editorial Board members, who together contribute a wealth of global, multidisciplinary Montgomery expertise, bringing their enthusiasm and expertise to bear on all journal matters including commas and copyright, publication agreements and peer review, and, of course, Montgomery’s life and legacy.
+Finally, but so far from least, here’s to our editorial board members, who contribute a wealth of global, multidisciplinary Montgomery expertise, bringing their enthusiasm and expertise to bear on all journal matters including commas and copyright, publication agreements and peer review, and, of course, Montgomery’s life and legacy.
 We are delighted that the journal’s honorary patron is Jane Urquhart.
 Like L.M.
 Montgomery, Jane Urquhart is an internationally celebrated and beloved Canadian writer.
 In light of Montgomery’s influence on her own writing, Urquhart is a champion of Montgomery on the national and international stages.
-We are so honoured that Jane Urquhart is continuing her contributions to Montgomery’s legacy by supporting this journal.
+We are honoured that Jane Urquhart is continuing her contributions to Montgomery’s legacy by supporting this journal.

-For their pioneering work on Montgomery’s life and works, we celebrate Elizabeth Waterston, Mary Rubio, and Elizabeth Epperly as honorary editors and thank them deeply for supporting our new journal.
-Thanks to Laura Robinson and Jean Mitchell for being at the forefront of our editorial board as consulting editors.
-Betsy, Laura, and Jean have provided advice, guidance, and much-needed third opinions on individual articles and broader journal matters; we are so fortunate to have this formidable threesome’s knowledge, experience, and collegiality on our side.
+For their pioneering work on Montgomery’s life and works, we celebrate Elizabeth Waterston, Mary Rubio, and Elizabeth Epperly as honorary editors and thank them deeply for supporting the journal.
+Thanks to Laura Robinson, Jean Mitchell, and now Lesley Clement for being at the forefront of the journal’s editorial board as consulting editors.
+Betsy, Laura, Jean, and Lesley have provided advice, guidance, and much-needed third opinions on individual articles and broader journal matters; we are so fortunate to have this formidable group’s knowledge, experience, and collegiality on our side.

 *